Procrastination. The ultimate problem in a society obsessed with productivity and achievement.

 Procrastination is an important warning sign.
 In academic situations, it can be a red flag that current studies do not align with long-term aspirations.
 Or that a dream job is proving to be unfulfilling.
 It can be a sign of burnout, or of a deep sense of confusion.

-That is all any of us can do.
-We can stop seeing procrastination as a sign of weakness and start recognizing its significance.
-The upside is that it gives us no choice except making the necessary changes to overcome it.
-This does not mean that spending an evening on Facebook is a springboard for some dramatic new self-knowledge.
-Instead, it means that we should look at our behavior as part of a bigger picture, and stop labeling natural responses as character flaws.
+This doesn’t mean that spending an evening on Facebook is a springboard for some dramatic new self-knowledge.
+Instead, it means that we should look at our behaviour as part of a bigger picture, and stop labelling natural responses as character flaws.